 Presented by Sam Heck, Director of Development at Milestone Recovery and former Director of Development at Victoria Mansion, and Katie Worthing, Executive Director of Yarmouth Historical Society

 Conventional wisdom has long placed donor experience and personal relationships at the center of fundraising strategy.
 As the COVID-19 pandemic forces changes in how we navigate and cultivate personal and professional relationships, this facilitated discussion examines strategies for placing our organizations' core missions back at the center of donor communications.
-Participants will compare key tenets of donor-centered and mission-centered fundraising models; explore and evaluate effectiveness of examples of differing fundraising models; discuss challenges to relationship cultivation in an environment of remote communication; and troubleshoot application of principles to attendees' organization.
+Participants will compare key tenets of donor-centered and mission-centered fundraising models, explore and evaluate effectiveness of examples of differing fundraising models, discuss challenges to relationship cultivation in an environment of remote communication, and troubleshoot application of principles to attendees' organizations.